Aaron Judge Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.76 team ERA ranks second among all MLB pitching staffs.
+- The Astros have a 3.77 team ERA that ranks second across all MLB pitching staffs.

-- The right-hander's most recent appearance came on Saturday against the Tampa Bay Rays, when he threw six innings, surrendering three earned runs while allowing three hits.
+- In his most recent time out on Saturday, the right-hander tossed six innings against the Tampa Bay Rays, allowing two earned runs while surrendering four hits.

-- The 26-year-old has amassed an ERA of 4.33, with 8.6 strikeouts per nine innings, in 20 games this season.
-Opponents have a .233 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.